Cashmere goat

 A cashmere goat is a type of goat that produces cashmere wool, the goat's fine, soft, downy, winter undercoat, in commercial quality and quantity.
 This undercoat grows as the days get shorter and is associated with an outer coat of coarse hair, which is present all the year and is called guard hair.
-Most common goat breeds, including dairy goats, grow this two-coated fleece.
+Most common goat breeds, including dairy goats, grow this two-coated fleece but cashmere breeds have been selected for quality and quantity of their undercoat.

 The down is produced by secondary follicles, the guard hair by the primary follicles.

 In 1994, China had an estimated population of 123 million goats and is the largest producer of cashmere down.
 Local breeds are dominant.
 In the past decades, breeding programs have been started to develop productive breeds.
 The cashmere goat is a fiber goat along with the Pygora goat, Nigora goat, and the Angora goat.

 The goats take their name from their origin in the Himalayan region of Kashmir with the word "cashmere" deriving from an anglicisation of Kashmir.